Ataraxxia/secure-arch/basic_system_installation.md

 	pacman -S sbctl

-Check your status, setup mode should be enabled:
+Check your status, setup mode should be enabled (You can do that in BIOS):

 	sbctl status
 	  Installed:      ✘ Sbctl is not installed